Who will benefit from the new school admissions code?

 Thus if a school in a locality full of high-performing children bands in line with the national average, it could end up turning away bright pupils who live nearby in favour of less well performing ones from further away.

 But if the same school banded on the basis of its locality, it would take a larger proportion of high performing children, perhaps at the expense of children likely to achieve lower grades.

 This system remains largely unchanged in the new code.

 Another issue has been lotteries, where random selection is used, either by individual schools or local authorities, to allocate places.

 Drawing lots gives everyone a chance, but it also undermines middle-class parents' chances of securing a place in a popular school by buying a home nearby.

 In the new code, the government is to ban lotteries across whole local authority areas - although they were not widely used anyway - saying these can leave pupils having to travel large distances if chance allocates them a school far from home.

-However, individual schools will still be allowed to hold lotteries.'Not unhappy'
+However, individual schools will still be allowed to hold lotteries.